Cyprus – Sexual Conduct Law

 - Sex work: Illegal; brothels/solicitation prohibited with routine enforcement.

-Enforcement can vary by locale; tourist areas may be more lenient on minor public‑order issues, but child‑related offences are prosecuted aggressively everywhere.
+Enforcement varies by locale; tourist areas may be lenient on minor public-order issues, but child-related offences are prosecuted aggressively everywhere.

 Historical Punishments Still Relevant Today

-Both jurisdictions historically inherited British colonial “gross indecency” provisions targeting same‑sex activity.
+Both jurisdictions inherited British colonial “gross indecency” provisions targeting same-sex activity.
 In the Republic, the Modinos v.
-Cyprus ECHR ruling (1993) triggered decriminalisation (1998) and equalisation of the consent age (2002).
-While these specific colonial‑era offences are no longer applied, their legacy persists in today’s emphasis on public decency/solicitation controls and reputational enforcement in smaller communities.
+Cyprus ECHR ruling (1993) triggered decriminalisation (1998) and equalisation of consent age (2002).
+Legacy persists in public decency/solicitation controls.

 Process & Victim Protection (Republic of Cyprus)

-- Trials for sexual offences are typically held in camera to protect identities.
+- Trials for sexual offences usually held in camera to protect identities.

-- Protective measures include screens, remote testimony, and anonymity in judgments.
+- Protective measures: screens, remote testimony, anonymity in judgments.

 - Specialised police and child-protection units handle investigations.